mjy2357/6000E_biomedical_chatbot/README.md

 # 2. Prepare data

+## Before data procession, please ensure that the 'data' folder has been placed within the project directory.
 Firstly, filter out data in biomedical domain.
 (Since the original data file is too huge to upload, we directly uplaod the filtered subset 03_med.json and **you can skip this step** in fact)

 ```bash